 Mycelium on grain is a cheap way to make “mushroom” supplements that are not actually mushrooms.
 In reality, when you compare the amount of active compounds in the product, it ends up being a very expensive product.
 Make sure to look for wording like “mycelium”, “myceliated brown rice”, “mycelial biomass”, “full spectrum”, “whole lifecycle” in the supplements panel and marketing materials.
 These are good indicators of grain based mycelium.

-Product made entirely from fruiting bodies, like Real Mushrooms, typically have 5-10x more beta-glucans than mycelium on grain products.
+Products made entirely from mushrooms, like Real Mushrooms, typically have 5-10x more beta-glucans than mycelium on grain products.

 Our extracts range from 1:1 to 16:1 but we do not list them specifically as we believe extract ratios have only limited value when not accompanied with active compound testing.